docker/docs/docker-hub/convert-account.md

 Before you convert a user account to an organization, ensure that you have completed the following steps:

-1. The user account that you wish to convert must not be a member of any teams, organizations, or company.
-You must remove the account from all teams, organizations, or companies.
+1. The user account that you wish to convert must not be a member of a company or any teams or organizations.
+You must remove the account from all teams, organizations, or the company.

     Go to **Organizations**, select an organization from the list, and then click the Leave organization arrow next to your username in the members list.